4-angles/contao-google-calendar-sync/README.md

 - PHP 8.1+
 - Google Cloud Project with Calendar API enabled
 - OAuth 2.0 credentials from Google Cloud Console

+## Need Help Installing?

+If the setup looks too technical, we offer installation as a service.
+We'll handle the Google Cloud configuration, bundle setup, and authentication so you can focus on managing your events.

+**Contact us at [miroslav@four-angles.com](mailto:miroslav@four-angles.com)** and we'll take care of it for you.

 ## Installation